joaqim/de-nixos-config/.new-installs/README.md

        ```shell
        sudo $EDITOR home.nix
        ```
        1. Change `home.stateVersion` to the NixOS release that you are installing.
+See step 5.1.3 for further comments about this.
+E.g.:
+          ```diff
+          --- a/.config/home-manager/home.nix
+          +++ b/.config/home-manager/home.nix
+          @@ -96,5 +96,5 @@ in
+             # You can update Home Manager without changing this value.
+See
+             # the Home Manager release notes for a list of state version
+             # changes in each release.
+          -  home.stateVersion = "21.05";
+          +  home.stateVersion = "23.11";
+          ```

     1. Rename to your new host name:
        ```shell